almaszahra/BTP-Workshops/WS07/readme.md

 * Costructor (...)

    Accepts the name of the pet, and an optional parameter for initial age (defaulting to 0 days).
-The constructor should invoke the base class constructor passing in the incremental cost (COST_BASE) to create a fish as the 3rd parameter of the pet constructor.
+The constructor should invoke the base class constructor passing 0 to create a fish as the 3rd parameter of the pet constructor.

 * feed()